 Subjects will have investigator contact information to report unsolicited adverse events at any time.
 Adverse event checklists will also be administered once a month.
 For each adverse event, subjects will be asked how many days in the past month did they experience each.
 Options will be “never”, “7 or fewer days”, “14 or fewer days”, or “more than 14 days”.
 They will rate each reported adverse event with a severity of mild, moderate, or severe.
 They will be asked to clarify if the adverse event pertains to the scalp, the face, some other specific part, or just the body in general.
+They will be asked if they believe the adverse events were caused by treatment(s).
+If so, they will be asked to assign a value of “definitely”, “probably”, “unsure”, or “definitely not” for each of the four treatments.
 They will be asked an open-ended question, “Are the adverse events you experienced acceptable to you overall (yes, no, or unsure)?

-Example adverse events for dermarolling are listed here.35 Some select adverse events for minoxidil are likely applicable to other hair growth serums.
-Example adverse events for minoxidil are listed here.36 Some select adverse events for retinoids are likely applicable to other facial serums.
-Example adverse events for retinoids are listed here.37 Some select adverse events pertinent to skin-related cosmetic procedures may also be applicable to a facial serum trial.
-Examples of such adverse events are listed here.38
+Example adverse events for dermarolling are listed here.36 Some select adverse events for minoxidil are likely applicable to other hair growth serums.
+Example adverse events for minoxidil are listed here.37 Some select adverse events for retinoids are likely applicable to other facial serums.
+Example adverse events for retinoids are listed here.38 Some select adverse events pertinent to skin-related cosmetic procedures may also be applicable to a facial serum trial.
+Examples of such adverse events are listed here.39

 Thus, from the above, and with the addition of some potential adverse events from our own experience or concern, an overall checklist is derived as follows:

-Increased hair fall, rash, itchiness, soreness, skin infection, visible blood, scarring, discoloration, flakiness, unpleasant smell, dry skin, acne, dry lips, sunburn, peeling, burning, stinging, swelling, cold sores, blisters, stinging from getting product in eyes, local allergic reaction, cold or flu-like symptoms, nausea, abdominal discomfort, bloating, diarrhea, headache, fatigue, dizziness, weakness, cognitive difficulties, changes in mood, irritability.
+Increased hair fall, rash, itchiness, soreness, skin infection, visible blood, scarring, discoloration, flakiness, unpleasant smell, dry skin, feeling of tightness in the scalp, feeling of tightness in the face, acne, dry lips, sunburn, peeling, burning, stinging, swelling, cold sores, blisters, stinging from getting product in eyes, local allergic reaction, cold or flu-like symptoms, nausea, abdominal discomfort, bloating, diarrhea, headache, fatigue, dizziness, weakness, cognitive difficulties, changes in mood, irritability, unwanted hair growth.

 The above combined checklist is what will be administered.
-Subjects will be asked to provide any elaboration desired, as well as if they associate adverse events with treatment (i.e. definitely, probably, unsure, or no).
-Subjects will also be asked questions 1 through 4 from the previously described exit survey, aimed at describing which treatments were in use during the last month, and to what extent.
+Subjects will be asked to provide any elaboration desired.
+Subjects will also be asked questions 1 through 5 from the previously described exit survey, aimed at describing which treatments were in use during the last month, to what extent, and at what times of day.
 They will also be asked to describe any adverse events not listed.
 Investigators will ask for further clarification as needed.
 The principal investigator will review all monthly adverse event reporting.
 Adverse events deemed serious will be reported to the ethics committee.
 In-person follow-up, reduction, breaks, or discontinuation of select treatment(s), or complete discontinuation of all treatments will be recommended to the subjects as appropriate.

 Equipment: We will need a camera, dermascope, software to analyze the dermascopic photos, stereotactic equipment for repeatable positioning of the camera and of the subjects’ heads, diffuse lighting, and digital calipers.
 On the low end this might all cost $1500.
 On the high end it might cost over $10,000.